mmistakes/minimal-mistakes/_posts/2021-09-23-event-streaming-with-pulsar-and-scala.md

 ```
 Apache Pulsar is a cloud-native, distributed messaging and streaming platform that manages hundreds of billions of events per day.
 ```
-It was originally created at Yahoo back in the days to meet their enormous scaling needs - the engineering team also reviewed solutions like Apache Kafka at the time, but didn’t quite meet their needs - and so Apache Pulsar was born.
+It was originally created at Yahoo back in the days to meet their enormous scaling requirements - the engineering team also reviewed solutions like Apache Kafka at the time, but didn’t quite meet their needs - and so Apache Pulsar was born.
 Let’s take a closer look at what makes it stand out.
 1. **Unified Messaging and Streaming:** The first thing you should note about Apache Pulsar is that it serves as a unified platform for both messaging and streaming.
 These two terms are ofter confused to be the same, but there are fundamental differences.
 For example in a messaging use case you wanna consume a message as soon as it arrives and then the message will be deleted.
 On the other hand for a streaming use case you might want to keep your messages around and be able to replay them.
 2. **Multi-Tenancy:** It was designed from the ground up as a multi-tenant system.
 Pulsar’s Logical Architecture consists of tenants, namespaces and topics.
 A namespace is a logical grouping of topics that live within the tenants.
 You can easily map your organization’s needs with a defined hierarchy and provide isolation, authentication, authorization, quotas as well as apply different policies on the namespace and topic levels.